klatiPRO

 Food

-• No fried foods (or be very careful — every oil has a temperature where it turns toxic.
-Heating past that point creates trans fats and cancer-causing compounds)
+• No fried foods (or be very careful — every oil has a temperature where risk rises.
+Heating past that point can create trans fats and other harmful compounds)

 • No ultra-processed foods